LuiggiOn/LuiggiOn/README.md

-## Software Developer | Technician | Computer Science Student
+## Software Developer & Computer Science Student

 #### I'm a developer focused on the study of computer science and technology.
-Technician Education with emphasis in Web Development and Graduating in CS.
+I have technician education with emphasis in Web Development, also I'm graduating in CS.

 ### Hard Skills: Languages & Technologies
 [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)]()